simrank0/SnakeAndLadder/README.md

 # Snake and Ladders Game:
 Welcome to the Snake and Ladders game!
+Refer to this article: [Enhancing a Classic: Design Patterns in Snake & Ladders](https://open.substack.com/pub/simrankhanna/p/enhancing-a-classic-design-patterns?r=1ga7b5&utm_campaign=post&utm_medium=web&showWelcomeOnShare=true)

 This project implements the classic board game of Snake and Ladders in Java.
 It demonstrates various programming concepts and potential design patterns.